gagarski/gi/README.md

 # gi #

-`git` wrapper that provides Mercurial-style shortest unique abbreviations for commands.
+`git` wrapper that provides Mercurial-style shortest unique command abbreviations for commands.

 ## See also ##